WebAssembly/component-model/design/mvp/CanonicalABI.md

 #### Future State

-Futures are similar to streams, except that instead of passing 0..N values via the `Buffer` abstraction, at most one value is passed from the writer end to the reader end:
+Futures are similar to streams, except that instead of passing 0..N values via the `Buffer` abstraction, exactly one value is passed from the writer end to the reader end unless the reader end is explicitly dropped first.

+Like streams, futures are defined in terms of an abstract `ReadableFuture` interface that can be implemented by the host or wasm:
 ```python
 Lift = Callable[[], any]
 Lower = Callable[[any], None]